sappelhoff/Decisions-From-Experience/README.md

 - code_v2 --> same as v2 but with improved timing
 - code_v4 --> same as v3 but with EEG markers
 - code_v5 --> same as v4 functionally ... but in a different style.
 Also, requires Statistics Toolbox (for binornd function)
-- code v6 --> bigger stims, working markers, ...
+- code v6 --> bigger stims, working markers, in SP: decide for sample/choice using the down arrow.

 For more information, [read the documentation!](documentation/DFE_docu.pdf)